Production Assistants

 Bilingual Support

-English and Mandarin Chinese-speaking PAs who bridge the gap between global crews and local vendors.
-No language barriers slowing down your production in China.
+Our PAs speak English and Mandarin Chinese, so they bridge the gap between global crews and local vendors.
+No language barrier slows down your shoot in China.

 03.